 Following your interview you will be informed of the outcome via email.

 If you are successful in securing a Clinical Research Training Fellowship, you will receive a letter of offer informing you that you will now need to apply formally for admission as a PhD student to the University of Cambridge.
 PhD applications are made using an online Graduate Student Application Form (GRADSAF) and all relevant application details will be provided in the letter of offer.
-Full information about how to apply for a PhD place at the University can be found on the University’s Graduate Admissions website.
+Full information about how to apply for a PhD place at the University can be found on the University’s Postgraduate Admissions website.

 • The deadline for applications is 13th November 2020.